AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-56-Serverless-Security.md

 ## Real-World Example
 In 2019 security researchers discovered that a popular serverless application framework had a vulnerability allowing attackers to read environment variables from Lambda functions through a carefully crafted event payload.
 Since many developers store database credentials, API keys, and other secrets as Lambda environment variables (a common but insecure practice), this vulnerability potentially exposed secrets across thousands of Lambda deployments using the affected framework.
 The incident highlighted how the abstraction of serverless doesn't eliminate security risks — it moves them to different layers like function code, dependencies, and configuration.

+## Why It Matters
+From an attacker's side, serverless functions expand the attack surface of web applications — every Lambda function reachable through an API Gateway is a potential target for injection attacks, and over-privileged functions provide paths to broader AWS account access.
+The ephemeral nature makes forensic investigation harder.